 Walking into a Weight Watchers meeting is like coming home.
 In an utterly pathetic way.
 My grandmother was a Weight Watchers member.
 My mom has been a Weight Watchers member.
 My aunts.
 My cousins.
 It’s in my blood, it seems.
-Last week, when I walked into the door for the umpteenth time it felt like every other meeting I’d ever been to.
-No matter what the city, the year or the program, there is the exact same mix of women to be found at the local Weight Watchers meeting…
+Last week, when I walked into the door for the umpteenth time to loose that baby weight I never lost, it felt like every other meeting I’d ever been to.
+No matter what the city, the year, or the program, there is the exact same mix of women to be found at the local Weight Watchers meeting…

 2. The bride-to-be who will rock that wedding gown, dammit.
 Only to re-gain every pound she loses.